Game theory: Computer science and logic

 Game theory has come to play an increasingly important role in logic and in computer science.
 Several logical theories have a basis in game semantics.
 In addition, computer scientists have used games to model interactive computations.
 Also, game theory provides a theoretical basis to the field of multi-agent systems.

 Separately, game theory has played a role in online algorithms; in particular, the k-server problem, which has in the past been referred to as games with moving costs and request-answer games.
 Yao's principle is a game-theoretic technique for proving lower bounds on the computational complexity of randomized algorithms, especially online algorithms.

 The emergence of the Internet has motivated the development of algorithms for finding equilibria in games, markets, computational auctions, peer-to-peer systems, and security and information markets.
 Algorithmic game theory and within it algorithmic mechanism design combine computational algorithm design and analysis of complex systems with economic theory.

+Game theory has multiple applications in the field of artificial intelligence and machine learning.
+It is often used in developing autonomous systems that can make complex decisions in uncertain environment.
+Some other areas of application of game theory in AI/ML context are as follows - multi-agent system formation, reinforcement learning, mechanism design etc. By using game theory to model the behavior of other agents and anticipate their actions, AI/ML systems can make better decisions and operate more effectively.